-- As a result the seam allowances are perfectly even.
+- As a result, the seam allowances are perfectly even.

-The magnet is very strong, it does not move when sewing even with hard heavyweight fabrics and adjusts to any position on the metal throat plate of a sewing machine.
+The magnet is very strong, it does not move when sewing even with hard heavyweight fabrics, and adjusts to any position on the metal throat plate of a sewing machine.

 The big plus of this seam allowance guide is that it can be used with almost ANY presser foot.
-For example, I use walking foot for quilts very often and the seam guide is perfect for sewing straight with the walking foot.
+For example, I use a walking foot for quilts very often and the seam guide is perfect for sewing straight with the walking foot.
 I can topstitch leather using special presser feet for leather.

 Some sources say that it’s not recommended for computerized sewing machines because it’s magnetic.
 But I can assure you it can be used with modern computerized sewing machines ONLY if you place it correctly – you can put it ONLY on the metal throat plate of a sewing machine but don’t put it anywhere else – then the magnet can interfere with the computer components inside the machine.
 But there is no computer under the throat plate so this place is safe.

 Just drop the magnetic edge guide onto your machine bed or slide plate and it will stay in place, it can be used to set edge guides quickly.
 It has a strong magnet and does not move easily.
 Buy it here: SewingBySarah Magnetic Seam Guide